iwor/iwor2018/_posts/2016-06-27-call-for-papers.md

 **Best Paper Awards and Travel Grants**

-Research and Student papers accepted for presentation at SSBSE 2017 will be considered for prizes.
+Research and Student papers accepted for presentation at IWOR 2017 will be considered for prizes.
 More details about prizes and travel grants will be announced on the website.

 **Special Section in IST for Best Papers**